Subgeometrically ergodic autoregressions with autoregressive conditional heteroskedasticity: Model

 that is, as the familiar linear AR($p$) model (with autoregressive heteroskedasticity).
 Given Assumptions 1 and 2(i), the case $\pi_{0}\in(-1,1)$ corresponds to geometric ergodicity of $y_{t}$ and the cases $\pi_{0}=\pm1$ to non-ergodicity.
 Nonlinear functions $g(\cdot)$ satisfying Assumption 2(ii) provide a middle ground between these extreme cases of geometric ergodicity and non-ergodicity.
 For instance, if $g(u)=(1-r\left|u\right|^{-\rho})u$ for $|u|>r^{1/\rho}$ and $g(u)=0$ otherwise ($r>0$, $0<\rho<2$), then for any fixed $\pi_{0}\in(-1,1)$ and for all $u$ sufficiently large in absolute value (i.e., for the values of $u$ that are crucial for determining ergodicity),

 The subgeometrically ergodic autoregressions we consider thus provide one possibility for modeling small departures from unit root autoregressions.
 Assumption 2(ii) implies that for large values of $|u_{t-1}|$, the conditional mean of model (\ref{NLAR}) is close to that of an integrated process (of order one).
 On the other hand, as inequality (\ref{Inequality_Ass 2}) restricts the function $g(\cdot)$ only for large values of its argument, no restrictions (apart from the boundedness condition in (\ref{Inequality_Ass 2})) are imposed when the argument takes values inside some bounded set of values.
 Thus the autoregressions we consider may exhibit rather arbitrary (stationary, unit root, explosive, nonlinear, etc.) behavior for moderate values of the observed series.

-For further discussion on models related to ours, see \citet{lieberman2020hybrid} and the introduction of \citet{meitz2022subgear}.
+The autoregressions we consider are to some extent related to existing models that have autoregressive roots near unity.
+To illustrate, when $g(u)$ is as in the previous paragraph and we further set $p=r=\rho=1$, the model in (\ref{NLAR}) simplifies to